John Celivergos Zachos: Career and later life

-In May 1866, he became the Professor of Sacred Rhetoric.
-While at the Theological School he established another Literary Society.
-American author, historian, and Unitarian minister Edward Everett Hale spoke very highly of John C. Zachos.
 By 1868 Zachos moved to Ithaca, New York to the Ithaca Chapter of the Theological Seminary.
 He remained associated with the former institution until 1871.
 While at Ithaca Zachos also lectured and taught classes at the newly founded Cornell University.

 In 1871, now 51 he moved to New York City where he would stay until the time of his death.
 Peter Cooper and John C. Zachos became good friends.
 Zachos influenced the foundation of Cooper Union.
 He taught literature and public speech.
-In 1876 he was Peter Cooper's first biographer.
+In 1876, he was Peter Cooper's first biographer.
 He was a Professor and Library Curator at Cooper Union.

 Zachos invented a medical device called an Improvement to Abdominal & Spinal Supporters.
 A patent was filed on July 16, 1872.
 The No. was 129202.
 The device was also patented in England.

 Due to his legendary reputation in the Civil War as an Army Surgeon.
 Zachos also became medical advisor to the Butler Health Lift.
-He collaborated with the inventor of exercise equipment David Butler.
-Together they wrote the instructional books on health and exercise and the benefit of using the equipment.
+He collaborated with David Butler the inventor of exercise equipment.
+Together, they wrote instructional books on health and exercise and the benefits of using the equipment.

-On December 24, 1875 he filed patent number 175892 for typewriters and phenotypic notation application.
+On December 24, 1875, he filed patent number 175892 for typewriters and phenotypic notation applications.
 The machine was a stenotype used for printing legible English text at a high speed.
 He obtained 10,000 dollars in investment capital for his invention.
-He continued his advancement of oratory the next two decades.
+He continued his advancement of oratory for the next two decades.

 He was a proponent of the Delsarte System of Oratory founded by François Delsarte.
 He also advocated the James Rush classic, The Philosophy of the Human Voice.
 James Rush was the son of Benjamin Rush.

 Zachos's lectures were very popular at Cooper Union.
 Namely, on Tuesdays and Saturdays, the crowd would exceed 100 to 200 people.
 Peter Cooper told William Cullen Bryant to personally observe Professor Zachos's lecture.
 In "The Letters of William Cullen Bryant" Bryant called Zachos an oratory genius.
 Due to his poetry lectures he also gained the recognition of Ralph Waldo Emerson and James Russell Lowell.

 His writing was not confined to literature.
 Zachos also wrote about philosophy, mathematics, science, metaphysics, and other scientific branches.
 Under the pseudonym "Cadmus" Dr. Zachos wrote about financial and economic subjects that were published in various New York City publications.

 On January 7, 1896, Harriet Tompkins Zachos died.
 Roughly two years later on March 20, 1898, John Celivergos Zachos died.
 His funeral was held at the Church of the Messiah (Manhattan).
 Among the many in attendance were his pallbearers S. Packard, Augustus D. Juilliard Former NYC mayor William Lafayette Strong and Union army brevet brigadier general Henry Lawrence Burnett.
-At the time of his death, his residence was 113 west 84th street New York City.
+At the time of his death, his residence was 113 West 84th Street New York City.